jagadeeesh/sample/README.md

 # Ruby on Rails Tutorial: sample application

-This is the sample aption ng eb dfsd  df fgd the [*Ruby on Rails Tutorial*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).
+This is the sample aption ng eb dsd  df fgd the [*Ruby on Rails Tutorial*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).